Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Pauli-frame randomization

-The calculation outlined above does require rather strong assumptions about the properties of the noise (e.g., that it is gate independent and Markovian), but due to similarities to randomized benchmarking (RB)~\cite{EAZ05,KLR+08,MGE11,MGE12,MGJ+12,W+17}, which requires much weaker assumptions, we expect that these strong assumptions are not strictly necessary.
-Here we experimentally test such a hypothesis with the natural imperfections of a superconducting qubit experiment.
+The calculation outlined above does require rather strong assumptions about the properties of the noise (i.e., that it is gate independent and Markovian), but due to similarities to randomized benchmarking (RB)~\cite{EAZ05,KLR+08,MGE11,MGE12,MGJ+12}, which has been shown to require weaker assumptions~\cite{W+17}, we expect that these strong assumptions are not strictly necessary.
+In the remainder of this paper we focus on how to test such a hypothesis, and implement these test on the natural imperfections of a superconducting qubit experiment.